 11. Crimson Winged Parakeet (Male)

-The parrot is a native of Australia and mainly inhabit riverine forests, forest edges, mangroves, and farmlands.
-They are seen often in pairs or flocks near water.
+The parrot is a native of Australia and mainly inhabits riverine forests, forest edges, mangroves, and farmlands.
+They are often seen in pairs or flocks near water.

 12. Barnard’s Parakeet